UCL Research Data Information Security Management System Roles and Responsibilities #

 This document establishes the framework for defining roles, responsibilities, and authorities within the UCL Research Data Information Security Management System (’the ISMS’).
 It also outlines our approach to providing those roles with appropriate resources, ensuring the competence of the persons assigned to those roles, and promoting awareness of information security throughout the organisation.

-This document also outlines the framework for identifying the necessary resources and competencies required for each of the above groups, ensuring they have the capability to establish, implement, maintain and continuously improve the ISMS.
+This document also outlines the framework for identifying the necessary resources and competencies required for each of the above groups, ensuring they can establish, implement, maintain and continuously improve the ISMS.

 This document covers: